- September 29, 1972

 - Corvette Racing

 If anyone knows how to drive a Chevrolet Corvette, it's definitely a British racing driver Oliver Gavin.
-Since 2002, when he joined Corvette Racing team, Gavin collected four American Le Mans Series titles and scored five class victories at 24 hours of Le Mans, and he achieved it all with different Chevrolet Corvette cars.
-That's not all because he also scored many victories in some other famous endurance races, such as five wins at Sebring 12h and five wins at Petit Le Mans.
+Since 2002, when he joined Corvette Racing team, Gavin collected four American Le Mans Series titles, the 2016 IMSA SportsCar Championship title and scored five class victories at 24 hours of Le Mans, and he achieved it all with different Chevrolet Corvette cars.
+That's not all because he also scored many victories in some other famous endurance races, such are Sebring 12 Hours or Petit Le Mans.

 Before he became one of the world's most successful sports car drivers, Gavin was successful in his homeland, winning the 1991 British Formula First title and winning the 1995 British Formula 3 Championship.
 He was close to Formula One, as a test driver in few teams, but never competed in the premier open-wheel racing series.
 However, he was leading many laps in Formula One, because he worked as a driver of the F1 Safety Car between 1997 and 1999.